kubernetes/kubernetes/examples/kubernetes-namespaces/README.md

 ## Kubernetes Namespaces

-Kubernetes Namespaces help different projects, teams, or customers to share a Kubernetes cluster.
+Kubernetes _[namespaces](../../docs/namespaces.md)_ help different projects, teams, or customers to share a Kubernetes cluster.

 It does this by providing the following: